 2] OpenOffice Writer (Text Document)

-A modern word processing application which aims at simplifying the writing of documents like, books, letters, agendas, and faxes.
+A modern word processing application that aims at simplifying the writing of documents like books, letters, agendas, and faxes.
 One of the most interesting parts of this application is the “Wizards”.
 These wizards guide the users throughout as they work on documents; these are a great help as it allows the users to handle conveniently even the most complex writing task.